claudiashi57/dragonnet/src/README.md

 * After you get the predictions, you want to fit them into estimators.
 * Run `ihdp_ate.py` to reproduce the table.

-3. Things to note when are reproducing the result:
+3. Things to note when reproducing the result:

 * The default setting would let you run Dragonnet, TARNET, and NEDnet under both targeted regularization and default mode.
 If you want to run a subset of the models, delete them at the `run_ihdp.sh`